Cascade Hop Rhizome

 - Loosely pack the soil down over the plant and cover with straw or mulch to prevent weed growth.
 Keep the soil consistently moist until the vines begin to sprout.

-Rhizomes are only available for orders in the USA.
+Rhizomes are only available for order in the USA and ship Via USPS.
 Please check to make sure your State does not have any local restrictions.

 - Rhizomes will ship directly from the supplier as soon as they are available (typically mid April).